methanoliver/pandoc-fimfic/README.md

   replacing Latin letters with their equivalents from the Mathematical Styled Latin codeblock, mandated by MathML standard.
 This results in a neat letter written in cursive, like so: 𝓐𝓑𝓒𝓓𝓔𝓕...
-The resulting letters render normally on most platforms so far seen, but might not survive various ebook readers.
+The resulting letters render normally on most platforms so far seen, except Nvidia Shield, for some bizarre reason.
 I encourage you to publish your own EPUB file if this is a concern, where you can employ CSS styling as you see fit -- but this is a good idea in any case.
+One notable limitation of this is that no formatting can occur *inside* the letter block -- it will be mangled by the process.

         :::{.letter}